rayzhangdev-coder/WeatherBot-V2.0/README.md

 ## Setup & Installation

 ### 1. Import the Workflow
-1. Download the `weather-bot.json` file from this repository.
+1. Download `WeatherBot-V2.0.json` from the main branch of this repository.
 2. Open your n8n dashboard.
 3. Click **Add Workflow** -> **Import from File** and select the JSON file.